Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wildfires on the Greek island of Rhodes, photographed in July.
 Photo: AP

 Residents and tourists have taken refuge in schools and other shelters as the fire threatens coastal resorts and villages.
-The world media has described the evacuation from Rhodes as the "largest in Greek history" as nearly 19,000 people have been evacuated from the island by sea since July 22.
+World media have described the evacuation from Rhodes as "the biggest in Greek history" as nearly 19,000 people have been evacuated from the island since July 22 by sea.

 For nearly two months, the Greek government has been trying to rescue the local tourism industry.
-Officials on the island of Rhodes say the destination is safe and ready to welcome visitors from around the world.
+Officials on the island of Rhodes say the destination is safe and ready to welcome visitors from all over the world.

 Hawaii: Wildfires